 One in three shoppers purchase a product after viewing a video ad.
 And ads that appeal more to emotions have higher rates of purchase and content sharing than informational ads.
 But how does this help political campaigns?

 Political campaigns often create unimaginative bio ads.
 However, a talking head [candidate] calling for an audience to take action [vote], is nowhere near as effective as the emotional story of a former veteran in the midst of battle, recounting the personal and national cost of war.
 Political campaigns need to create ads that evoke an emotional experience, connects communities and elicit empathy.

 Fast Company published several findings about the emotional factors that motivate audiences to share content online in 2014.
 FC summarized an analysis of 1,400 advertising campaigns that concluded that ads with purely emotional content performed about twice as well (31% vs. 16%) as those with only rational content.

 And happiness in particular, is the main driver in social media sharing.
 For campaigns trying to convince donors to contribute to a cause, create sad content.
 Seeing a sad story releases cortisol and oxytocin in the brain.
 These chemicals produce feelings of empathy.
-In another study, participants under the influence of oxytocin gave more money to charity than those not exposed to the chemical.
+In study, participants under the influence of oxytocin gave more money to charity than those not exposed to the chemical.